 In some of the surrounding villages, the bean was also widely used in the local cuisine.
 It was easy to cook, earning it the name “cottoia,” and farm laborers were given a daily ration of a “mezzo coppo,” corresponding to 500 grams of fava beans, cooked on their own or with vegetables.

-The Modica Cottoia broad bean can be eaten fresh after it is harvested in late May, and is available dried all year round.
+The Modica Cottoia broad bean can be eaten fresh after late May, and is available dried all year round

 Countryside around Modica: villages of Cannizzara, Mauto, Rassabia, Famagiorgia Calamarieri, Baravitalla, Bosco, Torre Palazzalla, Frigintini and Cinquevie